News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

 So for my role in particular, it’s kind of a new approach that we’re doing, working remotely as a translation advisor, teaching over WhatsApp and recording YouTube videos and sending them so I’m kind of waiting and seeing how this works and what works about it.
 What doesn’t work about it.
-We discussed it some over this trip, actually, we discussed it a lot of the difference between virtual learning and in person learning.
+We discussed it some over this trip, actually, we discussed it a lot of the difference between virtual learning and in-person learning.
 And the main takeaway from it was that they wanted more review virtually, but that the virtual is going well.
-They just like the face to face better.
-They kept saying, we’re Africans, we like the face to face a lot better, but we’ll take the virtual, we’re benefiting from the virtual, and we’ll just kind of see how it works.
+They just like the face-to-face better.
+They kept saying, we’re Africans, we like the face-to-face a lot better, but we’ll take the virtual, we’re benefiting from the virtual, and we’ll just kind of see how it works.

 31:19